Suspected gunman (surviving)

 Appears in 2 stories

-A month has passed since a father and son opened fire on a Hanukkah celebration at Bondi Beach, turning Australia's most iconic shoreline into the site of its deadliest terror attack.
-Fifteen civilians diedโamong them a Holocaust survivor, two rabbis, and a 10-year-old girl.
-The assault was deliberate, ideological, and inspired by Islamic State, according to police and intelligence agencies.
-One gunman was killed by police; the other now faces 59 criminal charges including terrorism and murder.
+A month has passed since a father and son opened fire on a Hanukkah celebration at Bondi Beach, making it the site of Australia's deadliest terror attack.
+Fifteen civilians died — among them a Holocaust survivor, two rabbis, and a 10-year-old girl.

 Two gunmen opened fire on a Hanukkah celebration at Bondi Beach on December 14, 2025, killing 15 people including a 10-year-old child.
 It was the deadliest terror attack in Australian history and the worst antisemitic massacre worldwide since Hamas attacked Israel in October 2023.
 The father-son ISIS sympathizers had traveled to the southern Philippines for military training weeks before the attack.
 Surviving attacker Naveed Akram, 24, now faces 59 charges including 15 counts of murder from his cell in Goulburn Supermax.